by Steve Bennett, Captain, Pocket Mariner.

 - Overlay your planned route on the map (Waypoints) and show your track history.

 Obviously, Boat Beacon should only be used for basic navigation reference in Coastal areas where there is internet and shore-based station coverage.
 It should not be solely relied upon to determine precise locations, proximity, distance, or direction.
 There is no replacement for the Skippers’ and their crews’ eyes and the Skipper’s ultimate judgement.

 There are some possible drawbacks with relying on an Internet-based AIS for Coastal Navigation.
 It relies on you having Internet coverage, however most popular coastal areas in the US have cellular data access extending 12 or more miles out to sea.
 The UK has nearly complete coastal coverage out to 12 miles.
 It relies on AIS shore stations covering your area.
 The network of stations Boat Beacon can access covers the majority of popular coastal and harbour areas.
 It typically has live data available on over 45,000 ships around the world and coverage is continually increasing.
 In the unlikely chance that there is no coverage in your area then club together, set up a shore station and join the network!

-In some cases, shore-based receivers can be provided for free – see Marine Traffic’s site.
+In some cases, shore-based receivers can be provided for free – see Cover my area for more information.
 Another reservation is that you won’t show up on the big ships’ AIS systems unless they have an Internet AIS feed too.
 However, as I mentioned earlier, even if they can see you they are unlikely to be able to do much to avoid you in time!

 The tag line for Boat Beacon is “See and be seen on your boat in Coastal Sea areas with 60 mile Collision Avoidance using just your iPhone or Android device.
 Lets you keep a watch on boats near you and others keep a watch on you using Boat Beacon and Global AIS systems.”